-Illustration: How to Convert Excel to PDF Using Java
+How to convert Excel to PDF using Java

-In this post, you’ll learn how to convert Excel files to PDFs in your Java applications using PSPDFKit’s XLSX to PDF Java API.
+In this post, you’ll learn how to convert Excel files to PDFs in your Java applications using Nutrient’s XLSX-to-PDF Java API.
 With our API, you receive 100 credits with the free plan.
 Different operations on a document consume different amounts of credits, so the number of PDF documents you can generate may vary.
-All you need to do is create a free account to get access to your API key.
+All you need to do is create a free account(opens in a new tab) to get access to your API key.

 Document conversion is just one of our 30+ PDF API tools.
 You can combine our conversion tool with other tools to create complex document processing workflows.
 You’ll be able to convert various file formats into PDFs and then: